 This is obviously the main reason why people stay in hostels – they’re super cheap.

-On average, I pay around €20 per night for a hostel located in a city centre where all the tourist attractions are within walking distance – and sometimes, I even get a free breakfast thrown in.
+On average, I pay around €20 per night for a hostel located in a city center where all the tourist attractions are within walking distance – and sometimes, I even get a free breakfast thrown in.

-The cheapest hostel (and one of the best) hostels that I have stayed in was in Budapest, located right next to a museum in the city centre, and I paid around 2500HUF per night, which is equivalent to about €7.50.
+The cheapest hostel (and one of the best) hostels that I have stayed in was in Budapest, located right next to a museum in the city center, and I paid around 2500HUF per night, which is equivalent to about €7.50.
 (It was the Budapest Bubble in case you’re interested)

 It really is that cheap!

 No matter how long I scour the internet for, or how many ‘last-minute deal’ notifications I sign up for, I would never get a hotel for that price.

 Not in a million years!